 Related: Check out our list of songs about Seattle here.

-Sir Mix-A-Lot is often associated with the one-hit-wonder category for his massive 1992 hit single “Baby Got Back.”
-But for those in Washington, he’s recognized as one of the first MCs of ‘80s hip hop to reach fame outside of New York or California.
+American record producer, songwriter, and rapper Sir Mix-A-Lot is often associated with the one-hit-wonder category for his massive 1992 hit single “Baby Got Back.”
+But for those in Washington, he’s recognized as one of the first MCs of 1980s hip-hop to reach fame outside of New York or California.

-The rapper’s 1988 single, “Posse on Broadway,” was a minor hit, reaching number 70 on the Billboard Hot 100.
-But for those living in Seattle, the song is a rap anthem.
+The rapper’s 1988 single “Posse on Broadway” was a minor hit, reaching number 70 on the Billboard Hot 100.
+However, for those living in Seattle, the song is a rap anthem.

-Seattle references litter the lyrics as Sir Mix-A-Lot and his Posse bounce around Seattle looking for the hottest spot to party.
+Seattle references litter the lyrics as Sir Mix-A-Lot and his posse bounce around the city looking for the hottest spot to party.
 The single remains a snapshot of pre-grunge Seattle.

 Owl City is the moniker of electro-pop singer-songwriter Adam Young.
 Before catapulting to fame with his single “Fireflies,” Young was recording songs on his computer in Minnesota.
 One of the first of these songs was “Hello Seattle.”